GoogleCloudPlatform/kubeflow-distribution/README.md

 * Once the Kubeflow cluster is created we use kustomize to deploy the KF applications on it.

-For more information about blueprints refer to the [kpt blueprint guide](https://googlecontainertools.github.io/kpt/guides/producer/blueprint/)

 ## Getting Started

 1. Use the [management](./management/README.md) blueprint to spin up a management